 LED lighting has become increasingly popular as a more environmentally friendly and sustainable lighting option, offering numerous benefits such as energy savings and longer lifespan compared to traditional lighting options.
-While LED lighting have longer lifespans, one potential drawback is the issue of light decay that occurs over time.
-In this article, we will explore the concept of light decay, its impact on LED lighting products, and the various factors that cause this phenomenon.
+Their energy efficiency, extended lifespan, and eco-friendliness make them a preferred choice for various applications.
+However, like any technology, LEDs are not without their challenges.
+One significant concern is LED light decay, which refers to the gradual reduction in light output over time.
+In this comprehensive guide, we will delve deeper into the causes and effects of LED light decay, exploring various solutions and preventive measures to optimize the performance and longevity of LED lighting products.

 What is LED Light decay?